izabelka/100-days-of-code/log.md

 **Today's Progress**: I've come to a temporary solution: to set timeout for the second api call.
 It's not the best idea but it;s working for now.
 I've made a function to convert the temperature.

 **Thoughts:** Again, API calls are not that easy as I thought.
 I've been enjoying coding today!

+### Day 15: January 17, 2017

+**Today's Progress**: I've tried to add weather icons.
+But it didn't work.
+I change styles directory.

+**Thoughts:** Using someone else's files it's not that easy!